philippbauch/performance-of-api-composition/README.md

 `docker-compose -f docker-compose.local.yml down`.
 As `docker-compose down` is a destructive command, it will remove all containers and volumes after termination.
 If you want to persist the data and volumes that are used by the databases among multiple lifecycles of your containers, you should use `docker-compose -f docker-compose.local.yml stop`.

+### Generate fake data

+If you run everything on your local machine the generator requires the exact same steps to install dependencies and build the project.
+After this, you then have to run `npm run start:local` to tell the generator to communicate with the services and are deployed locally on your machine.